MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 	- Note: You may need to refresh or wait a few minutes before the contacts appear.

-# Exercise 2: Create a segment with exclusion
+# Exercise 2: Create another segment

 1. Log into Dynamics 365 Customer Insights - Journeys.
 Ensure you are in the **Real-time marketing** section.